maxlambertini/orainsttool/README.md

 Then, follow the steps, copy the preformatted code and paste it in a unix shell.
 For more informations, refer to this link from Oracle to learn how to create an Oracle instance using the command line.

+## What next?

+Dunno yet, but I'm thinking about these (smallish) features:

+* Allowing system tablespace size setup
+* Allowing the creation of more tablespaces with size _et al_ after instance setup

 ## Want to test this tool?

 Easy.
 Simply go to http://maxlambertini.github.io/orainsttool/  and check it out.
 Pretty it ain't basic it certainly is, creating an instance using command-line, certainly help it can ;-)